UniMoCo: Unified Modality Completion for Robust Multi-Modal Embeddings: Methodology

 \subsection{UniMoCo Architecture}

-Figure~\ref{fig:unimoco} presents our UniMoCo architecture, which utilizes an LVLM as its backbone with three components: an LLM, vision encoder, and projector.
-To handle all possible modality combinations, we introduce a novel modality-completion module integrated with the LVLM.
-This module contains a specialized text-to-image (T2I) model and an additional vision encoder.
-We observe that conventional T2I methods use diffusion models to generate real images from text~\cite{zhou2024megapairs, chen2025mme5, feng2024missingmodality_t2i}, but the fundamental mismatch between cross-modal embedding and image generation tasks introduces systematic biases, while the diffusion models also imposes substantial computational overhead.
-So we employ a compact language model that directly converts text into pseudo visual embeddings when images are absent.
-This unified approach focuses exclusively on multi-modal embedding alignment across tasks, eliminating redundant computations while maintaining functional coherence.
+Figure~\ref{fig:unimoco} presents our UniMoCo architecture, which utilizes an LVLM as its backbone with three components: LLM, vision encoder, and projector.
+To ensure robust handling of diverse input modality combinations, we incorporate task-specific instructions into every input.
+When the textual content is missing, the instruction itself serves as the available linguistic input, thereby compensating for the absence.
+For cases lacking visual input, we introduce a dedicated text-to-image (T2I) module that utilizes a compact language model to directly convert text into pseudo visual embeddings.
+This approach avoids the computational overhead and embedding-task misalignment associated with conventional diffusion-based T2I methods~\cite{zhou2024megapairs, chen2025mme5, feng2024missingmodality_t2i}, while effectively maintaining cross-modal alignment and functional coherence across all input conditions without redundant processing.

 The modality-completion module is further enhanced through the addition of a supplementary vision encoder.
 This architectural decision stems from our observation that embeddings produced by the T2I model exhibit incomplete consistency with those generated by the original vision encoder processing real images.
 The additional encoder serves to better capture and represent the characteristics of our pseudo visual embeddings.
-For the details of the padding tokens, please refer to Appendix~\ref{sec:pad}.
-Furthermore, when processing text tokens within this module, we concatenate them with padding tokens to maintain a fixed input length that matches the number of visual tokens produced by the primary vision encoder from authentic images.
-A comprehensive analysis of this module's components and their respective contributions is provided in Section~\ref{sec:ablation}.
+Furthermore, when processing text tokens within this module, we concatenate them with padding tokens to maintain a fixed input length that matches the number of visual tokens produced by the primary vision encoder from authentic images.\footnote{For details of the padding token design, see Appendix~\ref{sec:pad}.} A comprehensive analysis of this module's components and their contributions is provided in Section~\ref{sec:ablation}.